rapture-mc/mgc-nixos/modules/services/file-browser/README.md

 # File-Browser Module
 File Browser provides a file managing interface within a specified directory and it can be used to upload, delete, preview and edit your files.
 It is a create-your-own-cloud-kind of software where you can just install it on your server, direct it to a path and access your files through a nice web interface.

-**NOTE:** The File-Browser project is currently in [maintenace mode](https://github.com/filebrowser/filebrowser/discussions/4906) meaning it has no active maintainers.
-There is still a large userbase behind it and many forks and contributions but the official maintainer is wanting to pass the responsibility to someone else.

 ## Getting Started
 Setting the following...
 ```